Minorities in Turkey: Circassians

 According to Milliyet, there are approximately 2.5 million Circassians in Turkey.
 According to the EU reports there are three to five million Circassians in Turkey.
 The closely related ethnic groups Abazins (10,000) and Abkhazians (39,000) are also often counted among them.
 Circassians are a Caucasian immigrant people, and although the Circassians in Turkey were forced to forget their language and assimilate into Turkish, a small minority still speak their native Circassian languages as it is still spoken in many Circassian villages, and the group that preserved their language the best are the Kabardians.
 With the rise of Circassian nationalism in the 21st century, Circassians in Turkey, especially the young, have started to study and learn their language.
-The Circassians in Turkey are mostly Sunni Muslims of Hanafi madh'hab, although other thoughts such as Shafi'i madh'hab, non-denominationalism and Qur'anism are also seen among Circassians.
+The Circassians in Turkey are mostly Sunni Muslims of Hanafi madh'hab.
 The largest association of Circassians in Turkey, KAFFED, is the founding member of the International Circassian Association (ICA).

 Crimean Tatars

 Before the 20th century, Crimean Tatars had immigrated from Crimea to Turkey in three waves: First, after the Russian annexation of Crimea in 1783; second, after the Crimean War of 1853–56; third, after the Russo-Turkish War of 1877–78.
-The official number of Crimean Tatars is 150,000 (in the center of Eskişehir) but the real population (in the whole of Turkey) may be a few million.
+The official number of Crimean Tatars is 150,000 (in the center of Eskişehir) but the real population (in the whole of Turkey) may around 6 million.
 They mostly live in Eskişehir Province and Kazan-Ankara.